thomasboyt/coquette-inspect/README.md

 Current:

 * List entities currently in the game world
+* Play/pause the game loop
+* Inspect the properties of entities as they update

 Planned:

-* Inspect the properties of entities as they update
-* Change the property of entities
-* Play/pause/step through the game loop
+* Step through the game loop
+* Change the properties of entities

 ## Installing